emard/wifi_jtag/README.md

 used to communicate with FPGA then TXD must be GPIO15 and manually disconnected during power up.

-ESP-201 is currently not recommended.
-Those boards are different.
+ESP-201 is currently not recommended for use ESP8266 Arduino 0.9.
 Boundary scan works but TCP becomes slow and stalls after some time.
+ESP8266 Arduino 1.0 should addressed some ESP-12E hardware changes
+but I haven't yet fully tested this.

 # Flashing